 Read through the job specification to ensure you have strong knowledge of the skills and qualifications required for the job and that you possess them.
-Research about the company, products, structure, mission, vision, current news and anything else about them.
+Research about the company, products, structure, mission, vision, current news, and anything else about them.

 Check their social media profiles to ensure you are up to date with their latest news.
-Also check for any information about their competitors.
+Also, check for any information about their competitors.

 For you to succeed in anything in life, you need to practice.
 The best way to practice is to conduct a mock interview; either by yourself or seek help from a friend.
-Prepare questions that will try to establish; your uniqueness as the job applicant, your education and professional qualifications, knowledge of the company and the job role, work experience and any notable achievements.
+Prepare questions that will try to establish your uniqueness as the job applicant, your education and professional qualifications, knowledge of the company and the job role, work experience, and any notable achievements.

 This will help you remember your points and objectives during the interview process.
-It also ensures you perfect your speaking skills.
+It also ensures you perfect your interview speaking skills.

-3. Forget About the Competition
+3. Forget about the Competition

 Stop thinking about any competition as this will make you nervous and stressed for no reason.
 Aim to impress the interviewers, after all, that is what you came to do, right?